testground/testground/docs/DEPLOYMENT.md

 * _[terraform-inventory](https://github.com/adammck/terraform-inventory)_ for
   the hand-off between the two.

-These assets handle the intantiation of various node types of nodes, and the backing infrastructural elements (e.g. machines, VPCs, security groups, etc.):
+These assets handle the instantiation of various node types of nodes, and the backing infrastructural elements (e.g. machines, VPCs, security groups, etc.):

-1. **Testground master**: runs the daemon, watches GitHub, exposes an authenticated API over HTTPS, serves the dashboard, keeps track of run state, schedules incoming runs, governs and scales the worker pool size.
+1. **Testground manager**: runs the daemon, watches GitHub, exposes an authenticated API over HTTPS, serves the dashboard, keeps track of run state, schedules incoming runs, governs and scales the worker pool size.
 2. **Testground worker**: runs testground workloads.